-Students who are following the school rules and displaying appropriate behavior may be recognized for their efforts by receiving ROAR Tickets from any member of the school staff.
+Students who are following the school rules and displaying appropriate behavior may be recognized for their efforts by receiving Paw Print Tickets from any member of the school staff.

 - Staff members distribute tickets to students to recognize their positive behavior. - Once received, the students collect their tickets to trade in for various rewards. - Rewards are special privileges the students can earn.
-A few examples are sitting in a special seat for the day, being first to pick classroom jobs, or lunch with a staff member or administrator. - Students are also recognized when they earn 50, 75, and 100 ROAR tickets.
+A few examples are sitting in a special seat for the day, being first to pick classroom jobs, or lunch with a staff member or administrator. - Students are also recognized when they earn 50, 75, and 100 Paw Print tickets.
 At 50, they receive a certificate and have their picture taken and displayed on the bulletin board.
-At 75, they earn a coupon for the school store, and at 100, they earn a wristband and are recognized at a PEP rally. - Students with exemplary behavior will participate in quarterly celebrations!
+At 75, they earn a coupon for the school store, and at 100, they earn a small prize and are recognized at a PEP rally. - Students with exemplary behavior can also earn a "Connected Cougar Award."
+A postcard will be sent home acknowledging this achievement.

-Consequences for Inappropriate Behavior Students have been taught the school rules for classroom and nonclassroom settings.
+Consequences for Inappropriate Behavior

+Students are taught the school rules for classroom and non-classroom settings.
 All students are told what the expected behaviors or tasks are in each classroom.
 If a child does not exhibit the expected behavior, any of the following strategies may be used to help redirect and reteach that behavior:

-- Individual verbal warning with explanation about expected behavior. - Time out in the classroom. - Time out in a different classroom or the pod area. - Students are given an opportunity to calm down and reflect on their behavior by completing a "Cool Out" form. - Minor Incident Report (MIR) completed and sent home to parents/guardians to be signed and returned the following day. - If the behavior still does not improve, an administrator will be called in to intervene.
+- Individual verbal warning with explanation about expected behavior. - Time out in the classroom. - Time out in a different classroom or the pod area. - Students are given an opportunity to calm down using a Self-Calming Kit. - Minor Incident Report/Reflection Form (MIR) is completed and sent home to parents/guardians to be signed and returned the following day. - If the behavior still does not improve, an administrator will be called in to intervene.